The Monday Memo from John Stanko

 Thus we never see the one truth that would help us begin to solve our ethical and political problems: that we are all more or less wrong, that we are all at fault, all limited and obstructed by our mixed motives, our self-deception, our greed, our self-righteousness and our tendency to aggressivity and hypocrisy.

-Merton was saying that failure to face my own humanity causes me not to accept the humanity of others.
+Merton said that failure to face my own humanity causes me not to accept the humanity of others.
 Failure is part of being human.
-We cannot serve God in the hopes that He will save us from our propensity to fail.
+You cannot serve God in the hopes that He will save you from your propensity to fail.
 If God did that, for example, He would not have commanded us to forgive one another.
 He knew we would fail one another and provided the means by which we could deal with it appropriately.
 God didn't say, "Now that you are mine, you won't be needing to forgive one another any longer."
 He was saying, "Now you can come to terms with your failure toward one another by forgiving one another."

 Those who take refuge in a false sense of spirituality as they try to avoid human failure have already failed.
-If you don't fail, you don't try and if you don't try, you won't ever know which thing you might have done was the thing you should have done.
-If you don't fail, you deprive yourself of the great learning experience that learning can provide.
+If you don't fail, you won't try to succeed and if you don't try, you won't ever know which thing you could do is the thing you should do.
+If you don't fail, you deprive yourself of the great learning experience that only failure can provide.
 If you don't fail, you won't fully know or understand God's love that is with you no matter what.

 THE ANSWER

 So is failure spiritual?
-Indeed it is, for it contributes to our spiritual growth by grounding us in our humanity.
-It's then that we know God's love and grace, and are able to share those things with our fellow failing humans, not from a position of superiority, but from a position of identity.
+Indeed it is, for it contributes to your spiritual growth by grounding you in your humanity.
+It's then that you know God's love and grace, and are able to share those with your fellow failing humans, not from a position of superiority, but from a position of identification.

-So I pray that you will have a profitable time leading up to April 27.
-This is an annual event, so if you can’t cover all your failures this year, there’s always next year.
-I already have enough failures to cover the next ten Celebrate a Failure weeks, and I'm sure t I will collect even more material in the coming year!
+So I pray that you will have a profitable time leading up to March 1-7.
+This is an bi-annual event, so if you can’t cover all your failures this year, there’s always next time.
+I already have enough failures to cover the next ten Celebrate a Failure weeks, and I'm sure t I will collect even more material in the coming season of life!
 With that in mind, I look forward to celebrating my humanity and my spirituality with you in a few weeks.
 Thank God He still loves and uses you and me, even in our human condition.
 Have a great week!

 Where are these halls of failure, you may ask?
 There is one in Canton, Ohio, another in Cooperstown, New York and another in Springfield, Massachusetts, just to name a few.
 If you follow such things, you know that these are the locations of the baseball, football and basketball halls of fame.
 Let's talk about why I call them halls of failure.